 Broadband modulators are optimized for operation in a wide frequency range, which typically starts at zero frequency.
 A high modulation bandwidth typically requires a Pockels cell with a small electric capacitance, and excludes the exploitation of a resonance.

 For particularly high modulation bandwidths e.g. in the gigahertz region, integrated optical traveling-wave modulators are often used.
 Here, the electric drive signal generates an electromagnetic wave (microwave) propagating along the electrodes in the direction of the optical beam.
-Ideally, the phase velocities of both waves are matched so that efficient modulation is possible even for frequencies which are so high that the electrode length corresponds to several wavelengths of the microwave.
+Ideally, the phase velocities of both waves are matched (through an appropriate electrode design) so that efficient modulation is possible even for frequencies which are so high that the electrode length corresponds to several wavelengths of the microwave.

 A number of properties should be considered before purchasing an electro-optic modulator: